-Conclusion: Is the Task 2 worth your cash?
+Conclusion: Is the Task 2 worth a buy?

-There’s always trade-offs to be made when it comes to this style of minimal treadmill.
+There are always trade-offs to be made when it comes to this style of walkpad treadmills.
 While it’s easy to point out the lower upper speed here, this machine is not aimed at endurance runners.
-Instead what you have here is one of the most compact machines on the market, targetingtargetting those looking to get in shape through walking and jogging.
+Instead what you have here is one of the most compact machines on the market, targeting those looking to get in shape through walking and jogging.